Logo

 Calvin Coolidge left the administration's industrial policy in the hands of his activist Secretary of Commerce, Herbert Hoover, who energetically used government auspices to promote business efficiency and develop airlines and radio.

-Calvin Coolidge disdained regulation and demonstrated this by appointing commissioners to the Federal Trade Commission and the Interstate Commerce Commission who did little to restrict the activities of businesses under their jurisdiction.
+Calvin Coolidge disdained regulation and appointed men to the Federal Trade Commission and the Interstate Commerce Commission, who did little to restrict the activities of businesses under their jurisdiction.

-The regulatory state under Calvin Coolidge was, as one biographer described it, "thin to the point of invisibility".
+The regulatory state under Calvin Coolidge was, as one biographer called it, "thin to the point of invisibility".

-Federal spending remained flat during Calvin Coolidge's administration, allowing one-fourth of the federal debt to be retired in total.
+Federal spending remained flat during Calvin Coolidge's administration, allowing one-fourth of the federal debt to be retired.

 Calvin Coolidge has often been criticized for his actions during the Great Mississippi Flood of 1927, the worst natural disaster to hit the Gulf Coast until Hurricane Katrina in 2005.

-Calvin Coolidge did not believe that personally visiting the region after the floods would accomplish anything, and that it would be seen as mere political grandstanding.
+Calvin Coolidge believed that visiting the region after the floods would accomplish nothing and be seen as political grandstanding.

 When Congress passed a compromise measure in 1928, Calvin Coolidge declined to take credit for it and signed the bill in private on May 15.